openvinotoolkit/openvino/docs/MO_DG/prepare_model/convert_model/tf_specific/Convert_WideAndDeep_Family_Models.md

     --output head/predictions/probabilities

-The model contains operations unsupported by the OpenVINO&trade; toolkit such as ``IteratorGetNext`` and ``LookupTableFindV2``, so the Model Optimizer must prune these nodes.
+The model contains operations unsupported by the OpenVINO™ toolkit such as ``IteratorGetNext`` and ``LookupTableFindV2``, so the Model Optimizer must prune these nodes.
 The pruning is specified through `--input` option.
 The prunings for ``IteratorGetNext:*`` nodes correspond to numeric features.
 The pruning for each categorical feature consists of three prunings for the following nodes: ``*/to_sparse_input/indices:0``, ``*/hash_table_Lookup/LookupTableFindV2:0``, and ``*/to_sparse_input/dense_shape:0``.